Friendship Social Club

 Parents:

-• Please review the Guidelines with your child at home before each meeting and, if necessary, during the meeting.
+- Review the Guidelines with your child before each meeting and as needed during the session.

 Reminder: